UserXGnu/VimLikeCIDE/README.md

 ## Installation:

  - You will need to install nvim (neovim).
-That's a powerful extension of Vim, that can help us with some features!
+That's a powerful fork of Vim, that can help us with some features!

 	If you want, it can be installed as an AppImage:
 	```